 At each reporting date, the Group assesses whether the credit risk on a financial instrument has increased significantly since initial recognition.
-When making the assessment, the Group compares the risk of a default occurring on the financial instrument as at the reporting date with the risk of a default occurring on the financial instrument as at the recognition and considers reasonable and supportable information that is available without undue cost or effort, including historical and forward-looking information.
+When making the assessment, the Group compares the risk of a default occurring on the financial instrument as at the reporting date with the risk of a default occurring on the financial instrument as at the reporting date with the risk of a default occurring on the financial instrument as at the reporting date with the risk of a default occurring on the financial instrument as at the date of initial recognition and considers reasonable and supportable information that is available without undue cost or effort, including historical and forward-looking information.
+The Group considers that there has been a significant increase in credit risk when contractual payments are more than 30 days past due.

-Impairment of financial assets (continued)
+Impairment of financial assets (Continued)

-General approach (continued)
+General approach (Continued)